slsa-framework/slsa/docs/attestation-model.md

 ## Formats

-There is no single required attestation format.
-This section explains how to choose the format best for your situation.
+This section explains how to choose the attestation format best for your situation by considering factors such as use case and who will be consuming the attestation.

 ### First party

+Producers of first party code might consider the following questions:
+-   Will SLSA be used only within our organization?
-As a first party producer, you use SLSA only within your organization, primarily to manage insider risk.
-If you are developing entirely in a closed source environment, no particular format is required for internal use.
+-   Is the primary use case to manage insider risk?
+-   Are we developing entirely in a closed source environment?

+In these situations, no particular format is required for internal use.

 If you want to make an external claim of meeting a SLSA level, however, there must be a way for external users to consume and verify your provenance.